JahnnviSingh/Build_a_ML_Workflow_For_Scones_Unlimited_On_Amazon_SageMaker/README.md

 ## 1. Overview

-This project was a part of the project assessment in the **'AWS x Udacity's Machine Learning Engineer Nanodegree Scholarship Program'**.
+This project was a part of the project assessment in the **'Udacity's Machine Learning Engineer Nanodegree Scholarship Program'** provided by **AWS.**

 ## 2. Getting Started